John of Sahagún: Veneration

 Soon after John's death, his popularity spread throughout Spain.
 The process of beatification began in 1525 under Pope Clement VII, and in 1601 he was declared "Blessed" by Pope Clement VIII.

 New miracles were said to have been wrought through his intercession, and on 16 October 1690 Pope Alexander VIII canonized him.
 In 1729 Pope Benedict XIII inscribed his liturgical feast day in the Roman Calendar for 12 June, since 11 June, the anniversary of his death was occupied by the feast of Saint Barnabas.
 In the 1969 revision of the Roman liturgical celebration was left to local calendars because of the limited importance attributed to him on a universal level.
 In the Roman Martyrology, the official list of saints of the Catholic Church, his feast day is 11 June.

-John's life written by John of Seville towards the end of the fifteenth century with additions in 1605 and 1619, is the one used by the Bollandists in "Acta SS.", June, III, 112.
+John's life written by John of Seville at the end of the 15th century, with additions in 1605 and 1619, is the one used by the Bollandists in "Acta SS.", June, III, 112.
+Later biographies were written in the early 17th century by Agustín Antolínez, and Alfonso Osorio.

 In art, John is represented holding a chalice and host surrounded by rays of light.